2021/2022 Grand Slam Sports Tournaments

 NO-SHOW TEAMS RULE: IF a team that is entered in an event no-shows without prior notice and this team's games are then counted as forfeits for their opponents in pool play, this no-show team will AUTOMATICALLY be the LAST/LOWEST SEED in bracket play.
 Example: If there are 8-teams in a bracket, this no-show team would be seeded #8 REGARDLESS of any other tie-breaker rule.

-Players born on/after May 1, 2003 are eligible.
+Players who turn 19 prior to May 1 of the current season are not eligible unless they are a senior in High School.
+Also, any player turning 20 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 12th grade who turn 19 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2003 to be eligible

-Players born on/after May 1, 2004 are eligible.
+Players who turn 18 prior to May 1 of the current season are not eligible, Also, any player turning 19 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 11th grade who turn 18 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2004 to be eligible

-Players born on/after May 1, 2005 are eligible.
+Players who turn 17 prior to May 1 of the current season are not eligible, Also, any player turning 18 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 10th grade who turn 17 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2005 to be eligible

-Players born on/after May 1, 2006 are eligible.
+Players who turn 16 prior to May 1 of the current season are not eligible.
+Also, any player turning 17 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 9th grade who turn 16 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2006 to be eligible.

-Players born on/after May 1, 2007 are eligible.
+Players who turn 15 prior to May 1 of the current season are not eligible.
+Also, any player turning 16 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 8th grade who turn 15 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2007 to be eligible

-Players born on/after May 1, 2008 are eligible.
+Players who turn 14 prior to May 1 of the current season are not eligible.
+Also, any player turning 15 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 7th grade who turn 14 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2008 to be eligible

-Players born on/after May 1, 2009 are eligible.
+Players who turn 13 prior to May 1 of the current season are not eligible.
+Also, any player turning 14 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 6th grade who turn 13 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2009 to be eligible

-Players born on/after May 1, 2010 are eligible.
+Players who turn 12 prior to May 1 of the current season are not eligible.
+Also, any player turning 13 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 5th grade who turn 12 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2010 to be eligible.

-Players born on/after May 1, 2011 are eligible.
+Players who turn 11 prior to May 1 of the current season are not eligible .
+Also, any player turning 12 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 4th grade who turn 11 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2011 to be eligible

-Players born on/after May 1, 2012 are eligible.
+Players who turn 10 prior to May 1 of the current season are not eligible.
+Also, any player turning 11 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 3rd grade who turn 10 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2012 to be eligible.

-Players born on/after May 1, 2013 are eligible.
+Players who turn 9 prior to May 1 of the current season are not eligible.
+Also, any player turning 10 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 2nd grade who turn 9 years old before May 1st, 2022.
-However, those players must be born on/after January 1, 2013 to be eligible.

-Players born on/after May 1, 2014 are eligible.
+Players who turn 8 prior to May 1 of the current season are not eligible.
+Also, any player turning 9 prior to August 1 will not be eligible.
 ONLY TWO school grade exemptions per team will be allowed for players who are in the 1st grade who turn 8 years old before May 1st, 2022.

 TEAM INSURANCE: Grand Slam Sports Tournaments encourages each team to have their own team insurance policy.